elkebir-group/paction/README.md

 `data/sample/simulation_cna.csv` | CSV file with CNA proportions `data/sample/simulation_snv_tree.csv` | CSV file with SNV tree edges `data/sample/simulation_cna_tree.csv` | CSV file with CNA tree edges

+<a name="simulation"></a>
+### CPP
+We use SPRUCE to enumerate the solutions to the error-free version of the PCTR problem.
+The code with compilation and usage instructions are provided in [cpp](https://github.com/elkebir-group/paction/tree/main/src/cpp).